Darío Benedetto: Marseille

 On 5 August 2019, Benedetto signed a four-year deal with Ligue 1 side Olympique de Marseille for a reported fee of €14 million.
 He was given the number 9 shirt.
 Benedetto scored his first goal as a Marseille player in the first half of a match against OGC Nice on 28 August 2019.

-Elche (loan)
+Loan to Elche

-On 19 August 2021, Benedetto joined La Liga side Elche CF on a loan deal from Marseille.
+On 19 August 2021, Benedetto joined La Liga side Elche on a loan deal.

-Boca Juniors
+Later career

 On 21 January 2022, Benedetto returned to Boca Juniors.
+On 19 July 2024, Benedetto and Boca Juniors parted ways by mutual agreement.

+On 13 September 2024, Benedetto joined Mexican club Querétaro.
+In January 2025, Benedetto signed with Olimpia of Paraguay.
+Five months later, Benedetto and Olimpia parted ways by mutual agreement.

+On 12 June 2025, Benedetto returned to Argentina to sign for Newell's Old Boys.

 International career

 On 27 August 2017, Benedetto received his first senior call-up by coach Jorge Sampaoli for Argentina's 2018 World Cup qualifying matches against Uruguay and Venezuela.
 He made his international debut on 5 September 2017 vs. Venezuela, he came on to replace Paulo Dybala as a substitute, the match ended 1–1.